The 5 Challenges and Solutions of Being a Single Parent

 Relationship counselors and psychologists also come in handy to deal with emotional instability in the children that brew indiscipline as an after-effect of single parenting.

 3. Low self-esteem

 Surround yourself with people who believe in you and understand your predicament without any judgment.
-Engage in activities which build your confidence and get rid of self-doubt.
+Single parenting can be daunting.
+Engage in activities that build your confidence and get rid of self-doubt.

 4. A sense of guilt